bracevac/dotter/nbe/impredicative/notes.md

 unit-returning functions.
 This phenomenon is a consequence of impredicativity and has also been discussed in detail in: Miquel and Werner - The not so simple proof-irrelevant model of CC.
+They argue that any kind of model for impredicative CoC-like systems will exhibit this issue.

 ## Existential Types